Zaki-Abdul/Zaki-Abdul/README.md

-- 👋 Hi, I’m @Zaki-Abdul
+- 👋 Hi Welcome to My GITHUB, I’m @Zaki-Abdul
-- 👀 I’m interested in ...
+- 👀 I’m interested in coding
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning How to code ("Front End Web Dev");
-- 💞️ I’m looking to collaborate on ...
+- 📫 How to reach me
-- 📫 How to reach me ...
+- zakiabdul900@gmail.com

 <!---
 Zaki-Abdul/Zaki-Abdul is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.